mrcnski/believeobey.live/_posts/2026-06-14-enochs-animal-prophecy.md

 %}

 {% include simple-verse.html
-text="Strike the shepherd, and the sheep will be scattered; and I will turn my hand against the little ones." verse="Zechariah 13:7"
-%}

-{% include simple-verse.html
-text="Then Jesus said to them, “All of you will be made to stumble because of me tonight, for it is written, ‘I will strike the shepherd, and the sheep of the flock will be scattered.’" verse="Matthew 26:31"
-%}

-{% include simple-verse.html
-text="About the ninth hour Jesus cried with a loud voice, saying, “Eli, Eli, lima sabachthani?”
+text="About the ninth hour Jesus **cried with a loud voice**, saying, “Eli, Eli, lima sabachthani?”
 That is, “My God, my God, why have you forsaken me?”" verse="Matthew 27:46"
 %}
 </td>